A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: The free surface equation in the Lagrangian coordinate

 where

 for $\f{\partial P}{\partial \vec{n}}:=\vec{n}\cdot \nabla P$ the outward-facing normal derivative.
-The incompressibility and irrotationality conditions \eqref{eq:2} and \eqref{eq:3} imply that the conjugate velocity is holomorphic; therefore $\bar{z}_t$ is the boundary value of a holomorphic function in the fluid region.
+The incompressibility and irrotationality condition \eqref{eq:2} and the periodicity \eqref{periodic} imply that the conjugate velocity $\bar{\bf v}$ is periodic holomorphic; therefore $\bar{z}_t$ is the boundary value of a periodic holomorphic function in the fluid region.